-Yours sincerely, A. B. S.
+Yours sincerely,

 No letter ever gave me such real joy as her answer.
-Believing that many will be helped for its perusal, by the writer's permission, I quote from it:
+Believing that the perusal of it will be helpful to many, I quote with the writer's permission:

 DEAR DOCTOR: Your letter was received several weeks ago when I was away on a tour speaking at missionary meetings.